5 Ways to Develop Your Resilience

 Next Steps – REP

-Like any personal trait, it is possible to nurture resilience over time.
-There are lots of tips and suggestions in this article so I suggest using the REP principle to get started.
+Resilience can be nurtured over time.
+There are lots of tips in this article so I suggest using the REP principle to get started.

 Let’s take the example of self-talk to start with.